Chart Color Schemes

 An assessment of population growth drivers in Toodyay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Toodyay's population was approximately 5,120 as of November 2025.
-This figure represents an increase of 519 people, a rise of 11.3% since the 2021 Census which recorded a population of 4,601.
-The change is estimated from the ABS's June 2024 figure of 5,081 and the addition of 31 validated new addresses since the Census date.
-This results in a density ratio of 3.0 persons per square kilometer.
-Toodyay's growth rate exceeded both the national average (8.9%) and its SA4 region during this period.
-Interstate migration was the primary driver, contributing approximately 85.3% of overall population gains.
+Toodyay's population, as of November 2025, is approximately 5,120 people.
+This figure represents an increase of 519 individuals since the 2021 Census, which reported a population of 4,601 people.
+The growth was inferred from the estimated resident population of 5,081 in June 2024 and the addition of 31 validated new addresses after the Census date.
+This results in a population density ratio of 3.0 persons per square kilometer.
+Toodyay's population grew by 11.3% between the 2021 Census and November 2025, surpassing the national average growth rate of 8.9%.
+Interstate migration accounted for approximately 85.3% of overall population gains during recent periods, with all drivers contributing positively to growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics suggest an increase just below the median for locations outside capital cities.
-By 2041, Toodyay's population is expected to rise by 642 persons, representing a total increase of 11.8% over the seventeen-year period.
+For areas not covered by this data and for estimating growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an increase just below the median of locations outside capital cities.
+By 2041, Toodyay's population is expected to grow by 642 persons, reflecting a total increase of 11.8% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population